 - Indirect lighting - the lighting reflected off of surfaces, is on when one of the two interior presets are selected and off for studio and exterior.
 This type of lighting is a very significant component of an interior simulation.
 For exteriors and studio models the effects of indirect lighting is more subtle.
 You can turn on indirect lighting for exteriors and studio models if you want this additional realism (at a substantial performance cost.)

 - Interior daylight mode and exterior mode do not have artificial lights enabled.
 You can add artificial lights to these presets if you wish by following the procedure here.

 - Night time renderings can be a little tricky.
-The Brightness slider, and Lighting Channels can make it much easier to balance the lighting.
+The Brightness slider, and the Light Balancer can make it much easier to balance the lighting.

 - Render Tab